Today, we’re going to help you choose the best smoker grill combo to suit your precise budget, needs, and desires.

 A barrel-style grill smoker combo offers all the features you use at home, with the bonus of all accessories stored inside it.

-You’ll be ready to grill within minutes of taking this barrel out of the box.
+You’ll be ready to cook within minutes of taking this barrel out of the box.
 It measures 21 x 21 x 31.1 inches, and weighs 57 pounds, so is perfectly manageable for most people alone.
 And there’s no tricky assembly, just unpack everything and it’s ready to go.

 With eight hanging hooks, a standard grate, charcoal basket, and two heavy-duty steel rods, you have everything you need for a BBQ right out of the box.